After6Services/mt-plugin-superassets-for-youtube/README.md

         <a href="http://www.youtube.com/watch?v=<mt:AssetProperty property="youtube_video_id">">

-# Customizing default embed code
+# Customizing default player

-By default, the plugin renders a recommended iframe-based version of the player for videos inserted into entries via the rich text editor.
+By default, the plugin renders a standard iframe-based version of the player for videos embedded into entries via the rich text editor.
 To customize the player, add a blog or system-level template module called "YouTube Player" with your code.
 The following template variables will be available:

 * *width* - player's width selected on the embed options dialog window
 * *height* - player's height
-* *align* - player's text alighnment ("none", "left", "center", "right")
+* *align* - player's text alignment ("none", "left", "center", "right")

 The asset object and its blog will be available in the template context, so standard tags will work as well.